manahil-zubair/DevelopersHub-Flutter-week-6/README.md

 1. Clone the repository
 2. Navigate to the project folder
-3. Install dependencies by running `flutter pub get`
+3. Install dependencies
-4. Open VS Code or Android Studio, connect your phone or start an emulator, and press the green Run button.
+4. Open Android Studio, connect your phone or start an emulator, and press the green Run button.

 ## Author